lasseufpa/ITU-Challenge-ML5G-PHY/Beam_selection/code/Readme.md

 # BeamSelection Framework

-This repository contains the codes for preprocessing data and train/test a NN(Neural Network) for a beamselection task based on Raymobtime datasets.
+This repository contains Python code for preprocessing data and train/test a NN (Neural Network) for a beam-selection task based on Raymobtime datasets.

 ## How to use it?